John C. Dernbach: Positions

 Professor Dernbach has divided his career between public service and teaching.

-In two stints totaling near 15 years, he worked at the Pennsylvania Department of Environmental Resources (now the Department of Environmental Protection (DEP)).
+In two stints totaling nearly 15 years, he worked at the Pennsylvania Department of Environmental Resources (now the Department of Environmental Protection (DEP)).
 During this time, he had a major role in drafting comprehensive and nationally recognized reforms to Pennsylvania's mining and waste programs.
 He was the primary drafter of Pennsylvania's recycling legislation, under which millions of tons of recyclable material are diverted from landfills each year.
 He was also a primary drafter of comprehensive 1988 municipal waste regulations and 1992 residual waste regulations (for industrial waste that is not legally hazardous), as well as Pennsylvania's surface mining regulatory statute for minerals other than coal.

 More recently, he directed DEP's policy office.
 There, he was responsible for developing and coordinating policy and regulatory initiatives for the department, and for advising the secretary on land use, energy, watershed protection, performance-based decision making, and other issues.

 He began teaching law at Widener University in 1993, and has taught property, environmental law, sustainability law, international law, international environmental law, climate change, and legal methods.
 As part of his teaching, he has frequently used seminars as class projects which result in published articles in which the students are identified as authors.
 He has also published articles and book chapters with former students.
 In addition, he teaches a Sustainability Law Practicum class in which students draft model sustainability ordinances for local governments and local government associations.
 The best final ordinances, as well as justifications and explanations of those ordinances, are posted online.
 The Environmental Law and Sustainability Center, which he directs, publishes a quarterly newsletter for the Environment and Energy Law Section of the Pennsylvania Bar Association, sponsors a distinguished speaker series, facilitates student attendance at environmental law conferences, and helps students find employment during and after law school.